sy-md/i3wm_setup/setup_tips.md

 make a file ~/.xinit.rc >> exec i3
 also the ~/.dmrc >> Session= i3 --- this will make it open i3 every time

-startx -ll launch dory server
+startx -ll launch dorx server